Research Conducted at Veterans Affairs (VA)

 - By marking the VA as a research site, the ERICA continuing review application requires an additional page to address VA participant enrollment status.

 - VA-specific informed consent and authorization templates and requirements are necessary.
-VA consent and authorization templates may be found on the IRB Health Sciences Forms page.
+VA consent and authorization templates may be found on the Forms & Templates page.

 - The following forms must also be completed and attached in ERICA: